sunilsu/carnd-p2/writeup.md

 | .02	      			| Speed limit (60km/h) |
 | .01				    | Speed limit (20km/h) |

-For the fifth image ...
+For the fifth image, model uncertainity is higher as compared to other images.

 | Probability         	|     Prediction	        					|
 |:---------------------:|:---------------------------------------------:|